nikclayton/powercoders.org/site/content/program/_index.md

       Teaching sessions usually take place in the mornings.
-In the afternoons, the participants

-      focus on practising the things they learned in the morning.
-That’s where our “Trainers” come
+In the afternoons, the participants focus on practising the things they learned in the morning.
+That’s where our “trainers” come

       in, helping them individually or in groups to get their exercises and “homework” done.